 1 OAK LA

 1 OAK stands for “1 Of A Kind”.
-It has firmly established its brand as an enduring pillar in the nightlife sector. the VIP guest experience in 1 OAK will be remembered for a long time.
+It has firmly established it’s brand as an enduring pillar in the nightlife sector. the VIP guest experience in 1 OAK will be remembered for a long time.
 The Los Angeles chapter of the franchise is housed in the former home of the old Key Club, and it is now one of the city’s most popular dancing, lounging, and stargazing hip-hop hotspots, with big names like Chris Brown, Wiz Khalifa, and Rae Sremmurd performing there recently.

 Address: 9039 W Sunset Blvd West Hollywood, CA 90069

 The avant-garde nightclub Nightingale is named after Hollywood’s after-party-heavy Bird Streets.
 The first thing you’ll notice when you walk in is an elegant lounge with strange wallpaper including phantom limbs, flowers with eyes, and even dinosaurs, all designed by the renowned Rockwell Group.
 Guests can dine, lounge, or dance in one of four unique venues.
-In keeping with the wallpaper, a photo booth has been built in the club to allow up to 8 people to capture their wonderful memories.
+In keeping with the wallpaper, a photo booth has been built in the club to allow up to 8 people to capture there wonderful memories.
 This establishment, where refined elegance meets crafted technology, is set to become the new A-list hangout for rappers.
 Hit your favorite flower before going and enjoy the music even more.